paixaop/advent-of-code/README.md

 # Advent of Code 2023 Solutions

+My solutions to AOC 2023 in Python.
+Relatively new to Python so the code might not be very pretty...

 This repository uses the `aoc` runner script provided by [advent-of-code-data](https://github.com/wimglenn/advent-of-code-data).
 It runs, tests and submits my solutions for AOC